FAQ

 What are the advantages of using sprayers and foggers to disperse Vital Oxide?

 The quickest way to disinfect a hospital room, an entire basement, or a school gym is by using a fogger or electrostatic sprayer that can create a fine mist to treat objects, walls, floors, and ceilings in a matter of just a few minutes.
 Electrostatic sprayers and foggers can dramatically cut the time to disinfect large areas.
-Vital Oxide is one of the few disinfectants that can be dispersed in this manner because Vital Oxide is non-corrosive to treated surfaces and objects.
+Vital Oxide has been tested using electrostatic sprayers.
+Please read the device's instructions prior to use.

 With so many disinfectants and mold removers on the market, why should I choose Vital Oxide?

 The easiest way to answer this question is simply, not all disinfectants are created equal.
 When evaluating and comparing disinfectant products, take a close look at their core ingredients.
 Vital Oxide uses a unique chemical compound called chlorine dioxide.
 While other competitors and manufacturers have attempted to copy and produce a form of stabilized chlorine dioxide similar to Vital Oxide, our revolutionary formula is simply unequaled.
-Chlorine dioxide has been used during Anthrax attacks, in the aftermath of Hurricane Katrina, to purify drinking water, and most recently to kill MRSA in schools and hospitals.
-Also consider carefully what kind of chemicals you want around your children, employees, patients, students, and close family members.
-Most disinfectants and mold removers on the market are extremely toxic, but Vital Oxide gives you peace of mind that you are using an effective product that does not come with alarming safety warnings and precautions.
+Non-corrosive to treated articles, mild enough to use without gloves and ready to use with no mixing required.
+Vital Oxide is the smart way to clean and disinfect.

 What is the difference between a cleaner and a disinfectant?